A Guide To Cala Sisine, Sardinia: What To Know To Plan Your Visit

 CALA DEI GABBIANI – Similar to the beaches mentioned above; get there by boat or on a difficult hike.

-Where to stay to easily access Cala Luna
+Where to stay to easily access Cala Sisine

-If you want to take the boat to Cala Sisine, the best access points are Cala Gonone, Dorgali’s seaside town; and Santa Marina Navarrese, which is further south and Baunei’s seaside town.
+If you want to take the boat to Cala Sisine, the best access points are Cala Gonone, Dorgali’s seaside town; and Santa Maria Navarrese, which is on the southern site of the Baunei Coast.

-If, on the other hand, you intend to hike to Cala Sisine, your best access point is the Golgo Plateau, where you can sleep or camp at the lovely Rifugio Cooperativa Goloritzé.
+If, on the other hand, you intend to hike to Cala Sisine, your best access point is the Golgo Plateau.

 Further Readings